yeghishe/yeghishe.github.io/_posts/2016-06-04-scalaz-plus-plusempty-isempty-applicativeplus-monadplus.markdown

 def filter[A](fa: F[A])(f: A => Boolean) = bind(fa)(a => if (f(a)) point(a) else empty[A])
 {% endhighlight %}

-*filter* will lift A if predicate retruns true and will return empty otherwise.
+*filter* will lift A if predicate returns true and will return empty otherwise.
 There is also *withFilter* alias for *filter* method.

 {% highlight scala %}